-Students read part of either the Odyssey or the Iliad for their verse set text: for June 2023 it is Homer's Odyssey Book 7, where Odysseus meets King Alcinous and Queen Arete.
-The prose set book is a selection of quirky stories by Herodotus and we read this in Year 11.
+Students read Euripides Bacchae for their verse set text for June 2022.
+The prose set book is a selection of quirky stories by Herodotus and we read this in Year 10.
 Students will write their own translations after preparing and discussing them in class with their teacher.
 We start from the texts and explore widely within the cultural framework they offer.
 We shall also be considering a demanding new sources paper instead of prose literature, to broaden the cultural base of the course.

-Co-curricular opportunities
+Co-Curricular Opportunities